jasminejesuraj/Ragworks/README.md

 3. Technical Stack

  Component	Technology	Purpose
+ #Backend	Python 3.8+ :
- Backend	Python 3.8+	Core application logic, API communication, and data processing.
+ Core application logic, API communication, and data processing.

+ #Frontend:
- Frontend	Streamlit	Provides the web-based, interactive user interface.
+ Streamlit	Provides the web-based, interactive user interface.

+ #AI Model:
- AI Model	Google Gemini API	Powers the generative AI and RAG capabilities.
+ Google Gemini API	Powers the generative AI and RAG capabilities.

+ #Database:
- Database	SQLite3	A lightweight, file-based database for user and chat data.
+ SQLite3	A lightweight, file-based database for user and chat data.

+ #Security:
- Security	passlib (bcrypt)	Secure password hashing and verification.
+ passlib (bcrypt)	Secure password hashing and verification.

 4. Usage & Local Deployment
  This application is provided for local execution only.
 Follow these steps to set up and run the application on your machine.